Pangi790927/OS/README.md

 	* 0 - 512 -> Stage 1
 	* ... (to be completed)
 	* ... (to be completed)
+For testing the image is loaded in a OS.vhs file and run by virtualbox, this file won't be uploaded because it has 2 GB.

 README HELP TITLE
 --------------------------------------------------------------------------------